aveldanov/Multithreading-Deep-Dive/README.md

 ### WorkItem
- DispatchWorkItem - abstraction level to wrap your task so you can start/cancel/notify/etc your task.
+ DispatchWorkItem - abstraction level to wrap your task so you can start/cancel/notify/etc your task. <p>

  **NOTE!**  GCD cannot cancel workItem if already started.
 YET Operations can, so many switch to operations